Approximate Distance Sensitivity Oracles in Subquadratic Space: Sublinear Query Time for Long Paths

 The main challenge when traversing the FT-tree is to utilize the little information that is stored in a node $\nu$ to solve the following problem.
-Either find the segment $\seg(e,P_{\nu})$ for some failing edge $e \in F$ or verify that $F \cap E(P_{\nu}) = \emptyset$.
-The original solution in~\cite{ChCoFiKa17} was to compare for each shortest path/interleaving edge $[v,w]$ on $P_{\nu}$ and edge $e = \{x,y\} \in F$ whether the minimum of $d(v,x) + w(x,y) + d(y,w)$ and $d(v,y) + w(x,y) + d(x,w)$ is equal to $d(v,w)$.
+We must either find the segment $\seg(e,P_{\nu})$ for some failing edge $e \in F$ or verify that $F \cap E(P_{\nu}) = \emptyset$.
+The original solution in~\cite{ChCoFiKa17} was to determine for each shortest path/interleaving edge $[v,w]$ on $P_{\nu}$ and edge $e = \{x,y\} \in F$ whether the minimum of $d(v,x) + w(x,y) + d(y,w)$ and $d(v,y) + w(x,y) + d(x,w)$ is equal to $d(v,w)$.
 If so, $e$ must lie on the shortest path $P_{\nu}[v..w]$.
-Finding the according segment amounts to computing the two bounding netpoints with a binary search.
-The problem is that this approach requires to store all $\Omega(n^2)$ original graph distances in $G$, which we cannot afford.
-We first prove that we can get a weaker guarantee with our setup.
+Computing the actual segment $\seg(e,P_{\nu}) \supseteq [v,w]$ of the edge, then merely has to find the closest netpoints before $v$ and after $w$ (including $v$ and $w$ themselves).
+The problem is that this approach requires storing all $\Omega(n^2)$ original graph distances in $G$, which we cannot afford.
+We first prove that we can get a weaker guarantee.

 \begin{lemma} Let $\nu$ be a node of $FT(u,b)$.
-There exists an algorithm to check that there is a path between $u$ and $b$ in $G-F$ that has length at most $3 \nwspace \length{P_{\nu}}$ or find the segment $\seg(e,P_{\nu})$ for some $e \in F \cap E(P_{\nu})$.
+There exists an algorithm to check that there is a path between $u$ and $b$ in $G{-}F$ that has length at most $3 \nwspace \length{P_{\nu}}$ or find the segment $\seg(e,P_{\nu})$ for some $e \in F \cap E(P_{\nu})$.
 The computation time is $\Otilde(L^{o(1)}/{\eps})$. \end{lemma}

-\begin{proof} Note that one of the alternatives must occur for if $F \cap E(P_{\nu}) = \emptyset$, then $P_{\nu}$ exists in $G-F$.
+\begin{proof} Note that one of the alternatives must occur for if $F \cap E(P_{\nu}) = \emptyset$, then $P_{\nu}$ exists in $G{-}F$.
 Consider a part $[v,w]$ of $P_{\nu}$.
 If it has more than $L$ edges, then we stored a pivot $p$ in $[v,w]$.
 More precisely, $[v,w]$ is the concatenation of the unique shortest path between $v$ and $p$ and the one between $p$ and $w$ in $G$.
 We have access to a shortest path tree rooted in $p$.
 So, for each edge $e = \{x,y\} \in F$, we can check with a constant number of LCA queries involving $p$, $v$, $w$, $x$, and $y$ whether edge $e$ is in that concatenation in time $O(f)$ per part.
 If all checks fail, we have $d_{G-F}(v,w) = d(v,w) = \length{P_{\nu}[v..w]}$.

 If $[v,w]$ is short, the oracle from~\Cref{thm:oracle_short_paths} is queried with the triple $(v,w,F)$.
 That oracle was preprocessed anyway and answers in time $\Otilde(L^{o(1)})$.
 The return value $\widehat{d^{\le L}}(v,w,F)$ is compared with the original distance $d(v,w)$ that was stored with the part.
 If the former is more than $3$ times the latter, it must be that $d_{G-F}(v,w) > d(v,w)$, so the part contains some edge of $F$.